-Add this to your weekly meal plan with a protein and enjoy!
+Add this and our air fryer eggplant parm bites to your weekly meal plan with a protein and enjoy!
 Some of our favorite easy air fryer recipes to pair with air fried asparagus are:

 - Marinated chicken in air fryer is great, teriyaki is our favorite to use.
 This is easy to make gluten free with your own marinade.

-- Try our air fryer steak bites.
+Try our air fryer steak bites.
 They have a TON of flavor to them and really quick to throw together.
+If you love asparagus recipes give this a whirl.
+There’s a printable recipe card below as well as nutritional information.
+That will vary depending on the weight of your bunch, but ever so slightly.

 Looking for more easy family recipes and tips?
 LIKE The Typical Mom Facebook page?